feathersjs/feathers/docs/guides/basics/setup.md

 ## What we will do

 In this guide we will get a [quick start](./starting.md) at creating our first Feathers REST and real-time API, along with a website to use it from scratch.
 We will learn about the [Feathers CLI](./generator.md) and the core concepts of [services](./services.md), [hooks](./hooks.md) and [authentication](./authentication.md).
-We'll do this by building a chat application with user signup, login (including with GitHub), and the ability to send and receive messages in real-time.
+We'll do this by building a chat application with user signup, login (including GitHub), and the ability to send and receive messages in real-time.
 It will look like this:

 ![The Feathers chat application](./assets/feathers-chat.png)